huggingface/transformers/docs/source/preprocessing.rst

                        [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1],
                        [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]]}

-As we can see, it returns a dictionary with the values being list of lists of ints.
+As we can see, it returns a dictionary where each value is a list of lists of ints.

 To double-check what is fed to the model, we can decode each list in `input_ids` one by one: